Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 KPF L0 files follow the naming convention: KP.YYYYMMDD.SSSSS.ss.fits, where YYYYMMDD is a date and SSSSS.ss is the number of decimal seconds after UT midnight corresponding to the start of the exposure.
 2D/L1/L2 files have similar file names, but with '_2D', '_L1', or '_L2' before '.fits'.
 For example, KP.YYYYMMDD.SSSSS.ss_2D.fits is a 2D file name.

+See the section titled :ref:`label-tutorials` for a set of tutorials on the various KPF data files.

 Data Format of KPF Files
 ------------------------